getindiekit/indiekit/README.md

 ### Add a publication preset

 Indiekit needs to know what post types you want to publish (for example notes and photos) and in which format.
 This information can be provided by setting `publication.postTypes` and `publication.postTemplate`.
-See [Configuring post types](#configuring-post-types) and [Creating a post template](#creating-a-post-template).
+See [Configuring post types](/docs/post-types.md) and [Creating a post template](/docs/post-template.md).

-A publication preset plugin can provide default values for these options (which you can override in your configuration file).
+A publication preset plug-in can provide default values for these options (which you can override in your configuration file).

-If you use the Jekyll static site generator, you can install the [Jekyll plugin](https://www.npmjs.com/package/@indiekit/preset-jekyll):
+If you use the Jekyll static site generator, you can install the [Jekyll plug-in](https://www.npmjs.com/package/@indiekit/preset-jekyll):

 `npm install @indiekit/preset-jekyll`